 I don’t know how to answer when my name is asked because there’s history attached to it, history that you can’t know if you haven’t been here.
 Some of it is painful; some is still a mystery even to me.
 Do you expect to call me what my family and neighbours call me?
 I don’t hand out that name.
 It lives where I live.

-I have a poor sense of my own person because I came from outside this culture and it took me nearly forty years to start to understand its hidden ways and now it’s dwindling to a ghost.
-It is still vital and alive and this is not its last rodeo.
+I came from outside this culture, and it took me nearly forty years to start to understand its hidden ways and now, in this place, it’s dwindling to a ghost.
+It’s still vital and alive elsewhere, and this is not its last rodeo.
 But like any self-respecting old cowboy, it’s not what you want it to be.
 It is what it is.

 Who I am is no longer up for grabs at this late turning of the season.
 This is my ocean; I haven’t ceased to belong here yet.
 Lord willing, my burial will be upon this sea.